 When dealing with the effects of trauma, the nervous system is often stuck in fight or flight mode.
 When we engage in mindfulness meditation we allow the brain to focus on one thing, thus creating an opportunity for the nervous system to enter rest and relaxation mode.
 When done over time, this allows new neural pathways to be developed that create an expectation of being in rest and relaxation longer and more frequently.

 Art & Writing Groups

-Creative expression can augment storytelling by utilizing different areas of the brain or allowing for alternative opportunities for meaning-making and emotional expression.
-Sometimes words are an inadequate representation of our experience.
-Creativity allows an alternate route for storytelling.
+Sometimes words alone are an inadequate representation of our experience.
+Creative expression can augment storytelling by utilizing different areas of the brain or allowing for alternative opportunities for emotional expression.

 Symptoms of trauma

 Symptoms of trauma can vary depending upon type, extent, and protective factors.
 Common experiences include but are not limited to:

 - Reliving the event(s), nightmares related or unrelated to the event(s)